 Subjective Mechanism & Increase in Tier 1 Entrepreneur Refusals

-The genuineness test as currently practised brings a level of uncertainty to the route that is not helpful for the applicants, immigration advisers or the businesses involved in the process.
+The genuineness test as currently practised brings a level of uncertainty to the route.
+And it not helpful for the applicants, immigration advisers or the businesses involved in the process.

-The genuine entrepreneur test is a subjective mechanism to differentiate entrepreneurs who wish to set up a valid business are able to meet the entry criteria.
-The genuine entrepreneur test was introduced in Jan 2013 to reduce the perceived abuse of the route.
+Certainly, the genuine entrepreneur test is a subjective mechanism.
+And differentiate entrepreneurs who wish to set up a valid business are able to meet the entry criteria.
+The genuine entrepreneur test introduced in Jan 2013.
+And the purpose was to reduce the perceived abuse of the route.
 However, since then the Tier (Entrepreneur) route remains highly susceptible to being abused.
-The process for assessing the suitability of Tier (Entrepreneur) application is flawed and therefore often fails to differentiate between genuine and non-genuine applicants.
+The process for assessing the suitability of Tier (Entrepreneur) application is quite flawed.
+Therefore often fails to differentiate between genuine and non-genuine applicants.

 The genuineness of Business Vs. Likelihood of Success

-The Government cannot determine ex-ante which combinations of applicant and business plan might become commercial successes, nor would it be advisable to aim to do so.
+Perhaps, the Government cannot determine ex-ante which combinations of applicant and business plan might become commercial successes.
+Moreover, it is not advisable to aim to do so.
 Therefore, currently, immigration officers aim to assess the genuineness of the business plan rather than its likelihood of success.

 Dissuades Potential Entrepreneurs

 The complexity of the genuineness test prevents the Tier (Entrepreneur) route from being truly effective.
-The rules of the genuineness test are overly convoluted and unclear to the extent that they may be dissuading potential entrepreneurs from applying for the visa.
-There is a distinct lack of clarity in the requirements associated with the genuineness test.
+Apparently, the genuineness test has convoluted and unclear rules.
+And certainly, dissuade potential entrepreneurs.
+Moreover, there is a distinct lack of clarity in the requirements associated with the genuineness test.
 Consequently, there is a need for a more structured, transparent guidance to be available to applicants.